djangokit/djangokit/README.md

 # DjangoKit

-DjangoKit is an opinionated meta-framework for creating full stack Django apps in a manner similar to Next.js, Remix, and SvelteKit.
+DjangoKit is a meta-framework / convention-over-configuration framework for creating full stack Django apps in a manner similar to Next.js, Remix, and SvelteKit.

 As with these frameworks, DjangoKit has the goal of helping you get sites up and running quickly with minimal mucking about with setup and